xavax-project/xavax-avalanche/README.md

 The `request-api` feature adds support for the Avalanche JSON RPC API, and also allows posting the https request and get responses accordingally, with this feature, you can indeed do anything from get the current transaction-fees, to sending a raw transaction to the network!

+The request-api features the AVM & PVM json-rpc, as well as Ortelius indexer RPC.

 **`crypto-api` feature:**

-The `crypto-api` feature adds Keychain creation for Avalanche and the EVM!
-As well as the secp256k1 cryptographic primitives, which allows signing transactions.
+The `crypto-api` feature adds Keychain creation for Avalanche and the EVM, as well as signing & verifying!
+That means secp256k1, SHA256, KECCAK256, and RIPEMD160.

-This feature allows you to create keychains from bip39 seed-phrases, and also allows generating new seed phrases entirely (cryptographically secure).
+This feature allows you to create keychains from bip39 seed-phrases, and also allows generating new seed phrases *(with a cryptographically secure source of entropy, crypto-rng).*

-The feature also adds "interoperable-message" signing, which allows the user to sign messages which aren't transactions safely.

 ### With All features, you could:
-Create an avalanche wallet!
+> Create an avalanche wallet!
 Or perhaps create a game of some-sort utilizing avalanche!

-You could compile to WASM, and use the WASM for web-related reasons!
+> You could compile to WASM, and use the compiled WASM for web-related reasons!

-You could also create a subnet on avalanche as well as adding a custom blockchain, what that blockchain is for is something you and your imagination will answer...
+> You could also create a subnet on avalanche as well as adding a custom blockchain, what that blockchain is for is something you and your imagination will answer...

+> You could use the Avalanche JSONRPC and get any info you could ever want from avalanche nodes!

-Create transactions, Sign them, and Send them.
+### Create transactions, Sign them, and Send them!
 ___

 ## Some things to point out